Now there's a topic that you don't see covered very often.

 Even Swinburne, the "anything goes" lover of all things sexual called his activity "a thing unmentionable alike by men and women, as equally abhorrent to either."
 Georgie and Edward Burne-Jones, however, remained true friends to Simeon Solomon (and this makes me like them even more.)
 How sad it is that these gentlemen (and ladies) who embodied change, revolution, and truthfulness to self would reject one of their own.
 Especially when their own sexual activities, while resigned to the opposite sex, were far from the "standard" as well.

-Solomon's sexual preference can be seen in several very moving renditions he drew and painted.
+Solomon's sexual orientation can be seen in several very moving renditions he drew and painted.
 His men always seem to have a wistful look in their eyes, and a gentle grace.
 The above artwork, The Bride, Bridegroom and Sad Love is probably his most overt statement regarding the lot of most gay men in Victorian times.
 The central figure is locked in an embrace with his bride (who is rather forcing his head toward her) but his hands are secretly entwined with his true beloved, behind him.

 There is another relative of the Pre-Raphaelites who later found love and contentment in life with someone of the same sex.
 Although May Morris married, she found joy late in life with "a burly, crop-haired, knickerbocker-suited First World War land-girl called Mary Lobb."
 It has been difficult to find information on their relationship, and in fact I've only seen passing references in two sources, but it appears they were together until May Morris' death in 1938.